7.3: Stages of Neuronal Development

 Neuronal Migration

-In general, migration tends to follow an inside-out pattern, where neurons travel from the inside of the neural tube, also known as the ventricular zone, outwards toward their target location.
+In general, migration tends to follow an inside-out pattern, where neurons travel from the inside of the neural tube outwards toward their target location.
 This migration can be classified into two modes: 1) radial migration, and 2) tangential migration.
 Radial migration, long seen as the primary mode of neuronal movement in the cortex, occurs when neurons are guided by radial glial cells to migrate toward the surface of the brain following the radial pattern of the neural tube and ultimately establish the layered organization of the neocortex (Marin et al., 2003; Wong, 2002).
 The second mode of neuronal movement, tangential migration, occurs when neurons move to the surface of the central nervous system (or orthogonal to the direction of radial migration).
 Of note, these two migration methods are not mutually exclusive, as some neurons may alternate from radial to tangential movement along the course of their migration to their target location (Marin et al., 2010).

 Aggregation